h-ivan2/h-ivan2/README.md

 <br/>
 $ whoami
-> Hirwa Yvan — Backend Developer & Cybersecurity Enthusiast
+> Hirwa Yvan — Backend Developer & Cybersecurity Enthusiast based in RW

 $ cat about.txt
-> Committed to crafting clean APIs and building
+> Committed to crafting clean APIs ,building and turning ideas into real systems ,
 > reliable, scalable, and secure server-side applications. <br>
-> Currently leveling up in code.
+> Currently leveling up in code where every commit is a step to the goal <br>
+> When I am not coding , I'm learning something new to code tomorrow.<br>
+> Currently persuing studies at Rwanda Coding academy <br>

 ---